Aaron Shikler

 Aaron Abraham Shikler (March 18, 1922 – November 12, 2015) was an American artist noted for portraits of American statesmen, such as the official portrait of John F. Kennedy, and celebrities such as Jane Engelhard and Sister Parish.

 Early life

 Shikler was born in Brooklyn, New York on March 18, 1922.
 His parents were Eastern European Jewish immigrants who came to the United States before World War I. After graduating from The High School of Music & Art in 1940, Shikler studied at the Tyler School of Art in Philadelphia, and at the Hans Hofmann School in New York.
 Drafted in 1943, he served in the U.S. Army Air Corps during World War II as a cartographer in Europe.
-He married Barbara Lurie, whom he met at Tyler, and had two children, Cathy Shikler van Ingen and Clifford Shikler with her.
+He married Barbara Lurie, whom he met at Tyler, and had two children with her.
 Barbara was diagnosed with lung cancer and died in 1998.
-Barbara “Pete” Shikler continued to be his muse even after her death.